Current Position: Coordinator of Public Information for Ozarks Technical College

 In her spare time, Laura enjoys performing as the lead singer for the local band – The Wings of Swing Big Band.

-Current Position: Development Associate for Habitat for Humanity of Springfield, MO
+Current Position: Director of Development for Habitat for Humanity of Springfield, MO

 Abby Glenn grew up as a performer having a background as a violinist, vocalist, and being involved in theatre.
 This background and involvement in the arts developed her passion for pursuing a degree in arts administration.
 Abby earned her Bachelor of Arts degree in Arts Administration, Vocal Performance and Theatre Performance in 2011 as well as her Masters in Nonprofit Communication in 2013.
 Abby has also earned a certificate in leadership studies, social media, and grant writing.